Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 ### Magnetic Reconnection in Solar-Magnetospheric Couplings ###

 Why is a current sheet of the distant magnetotail of our earth to be thinned ?
 And why is a large amount of energy to be released, which is typically observed in magnetic reconnection ?

 There were many theories for the reconnection including from classical Dungey's theory to nuclear-fusion oriented anomalous resistivity.
-It is noted that Dr. Speicer paid attention as a hypothesis of inertia resistivity to thinning the current sheet.
-Much later by a particle-in-cell simulation, it was clearly proven that inertia of ions and electrons is the mechanism for magnetic reconnection, resulting in large energy release of earth's magnetotail (Ref.3).
+It is noted that Dr. Speicer paid attention as 'hypothesis' of inertia resistivity of thinning the current sheet.
+Much later by a particle-in-cell simulation, it was clearly proven that 'inertia of ions and electrons' is the mechanism for magnetic reconnection, then resulting in large energy release of earth's magnetotail (Ref.3).

 ### Implicit Particle-in-Cell Simulation Code ###